-Los Angeles Unpaid Wage Violation Attorney
+Los Angeles Unpaid Wages Attorney

 You have the right to receive full payment for the hours you work.
 The federal Fair Labor Standards Act protects your right to at least earn the minimum wage, to be paid for every hour worked, to keep the tips you earn and to limit the amounts of deductions from your paycheck.
 California state laws provide similar protections as well.
 Unfortunately, employers are always looking for ways to save money or cut corners and that sometimes comes at the expense of employees.